mudgalshubham/Mudgal_MAD/Projects/Project 2/Readme.md

 Readme:

+--What's the Weather--

-The app currently takes in either the (city name) or the (zip code) of a location and returns only the current temperature of the given location.
+The app takes in either the (city name) or the (zip code - preference given to zip code if both city and zip code are entered) of a location and returns the current temperature, humidity level, wind speed and a description of the weather for the given location.
+Temperature can be converted between fehrenheit and celcius for user's convenience.

-Since data is retrieved from the openweather api, number of other features about the weather will be shown for future milestones.
-Also UI will be improved for better view.
+Since data is retrieved from the openweather api and it's an open API, some times the data may not be retrieved due to bad connection.
+Please try again if similar situation occurs.